Organizers: Oliver Braddick1, Janette Atkinson2; 1University of Oxford, 2University College London

 Janette Atkinson1; 1University College London

-Developing attention mechanisms play a key role in how visual information is used, and determine how the visual environment shapes visual development.
+The development of attention mechanisms plays a key role in how visual information is used and in determining how the visual environment shapes visual development.
 However, visual attention is not a unitary process but involves multiple components of selective attention, sustained attention, and executive function(s).
-The Early Childhood Attention Battery (ECAB) separately measures these components in preschool children (or equivalent mental age), defining individual ‘attention profiles’ and group differences across these components.
-For example, we find that sustained visual attention is impaired in children with perinatal brain injury but is relatively preserved in children with Williams (WS).
-Children with Down Syndrome or WS have difficulties inhibiting prepotent responses in executive function tasks, although in WS these difficulties are much greater in the visuospatial than the verbal domain.
-In new data using the ECAB in a dietary supplementation trial to reduce the impact of perinatal brain injury, we find that executive function is specifically improved in the treated group.
-Our work has highlighted attention deficits as part of the ‘dorsal stream vulnerability’ characterising many developmental disorders.
-We discuss these patterns of deficit across syndromes in relation to the dorsal and ventral attention networks and salience network defined in current connectivity studies in children and adults, including our findings on the tracts associated with children’s performance on visual decisions.
-Individual variations in how these networks interact may determine how top-down goals and bottom-up sensory stimulation are integrated in the control of visual behaviour in development.
+The Early Childhood Attention Battery (ECAB) allows these components to be separated in preschool children or children with equivalent mental age and defines individual and group differences in their ‘attention profile’ across these components.
+For example, we find that sustained visual attention is impaired in children with perinatal brain injury and/or very premature birth, but that this ability is relatively preserved in children with Williams (WS) and Down Syndrome (DS).
+Children with DS or WS have difficulties inhibiting prepotent responses in executive function tasks, although in WS these difficulties are much greater in the visuospatial than the vebal domain.
+Spatial attention processes are particularly associated with structures in the dorsal stream and our past work has highlighted attention as an element of the ‘dorsal stream vulnerability’ characterising many developmental disorders.
+We will discuss these patterns of deficit across syndromes in relation to the dorsal and ventral attention networks and salience network defined by data from current connectivity studies in children and adults, including our findings on the tracts associated with children’s performance on visual decisions.
+Individual variations in the way these networks interact may determine the way top-down goals and bottom-up sensory stimulation are integrated in the control of visual behaviour in development.

 Model-based MRI and psychophysics reveal crucial role of decision-making in visual development in childhood.

 Tessa Dekker1, Marko Nardini2, Peter Jones1; 1University College London, 2University of Durham